-The festive season in rural Italy
+This past festive season was our first in rural

-Well, I really don’t want to disappoint, but aside from the January 6th festival of Befana (which we missed anyway), we didn’t find anything especially different, exotic, or traditional (other than of course the fact that one is in Italy amongst Italians, a rather distinct fact in and of itself).
-In fact, even “Babbo Natale” (Father Christmas) is inherited from the commercial English-speaking world.
+Well, I really don’t want to disappoint, but aside from the January 6th festival of Befana (which we missed anyway), we didn’t find anything especially different, exotic, or traditional (other than of course the fact that one is in

 On Christmas Day we had a delicious but non-traditional (i.e. no turkey) lunch with our Irish friends, and Maria cooked the traditional local meal on the 26th after tapping our dyed-in-the-wool marchigiani carpenter for details of the menu.
 First comes tortellini in brodo, with the broth that they swim in drawn from the boiling of a capon, which is eaten as a second course.
 The capon – no easy feat to find one, and a weighty price tag when Maria did – was very tasty in spite of the unappetizing thought of a boiled bird.
 [The contadini around here routinely boil chicken, a far less appetizing prospect.]